libsdl-org/sdlwiki/SDL2/SDL_HINT_MOUSE_RELATIVE_SCALING.md

 ## Remarks

-This variable can be set to the following values: "0" - Relative motion is unaffected by DPI or renderer's logical size "1" - Relative motion is scaled according to DPI scaling and logical size
+This variable can be set to the following values:

-By default relative mouse deltas are affected by DPI and renderer scaling
+- "0": Relative motion is unaffected by DPI or renderer's logical size

-## Default
+- "1": Relative motion is scaled according to DPI scaling and logical size

 By default relative mouse deltas are affected by DPI and renderer scaling